 eProvided handles forensic data recovery, NAND flash recovery, SSD drive recovery, microchip repair, USB recovery and chip replacements. eProvided specializes in advanced data recovery services for consumers, and companies worldwide. eProvided works closely with businesses, the military, NASA, US special agents, end users and officers of the peace.
 If you have any questions please contact us directly or Begin Service Now.

-Companies will tell you, once a computer is unable to recognize your MicroSD card, recovery is not possible.
-This is NOT TRUE. eProvided has been working at this problem for years.
-Nevertheless, eProvided data recovery has developed cutting edge technology to perform pinouts on MicroSD cards.
-In addition, eProvided holds industry leading data recovery success rates.
-More about Micro SD data recovery here!
+Companies will tell you that once a computer is unable to recognize your MicroSD card, recovery is not possible.
+This is NOT TRUE. eProvided has been working at this problem for years. eProvided has developed cutting edge technology to perform pinouts on any MicroSD cards. eProvided now holds industry leading data recovery success rates.
+More on Micro SD data recovery here!

-Pealing away at the plastic casing on a MicroSD exposes tiny circuits.
-Further, these circuits or fuses transport data within the MicroSD card. eProvided has developed the technology to “tie” into these circuits.
-To illustrate, we extract data sets and unscramble all hexadecimal code.
-In doing this, damaged data reconstructs itself into files and photos.
+When the plastic casing on a MicroSD (any monolith device) is removed, it exposes circuits used to transport data within the MicroSD card. eProvided has developed the technology to “tie” into these circuits and extract the hexadecimal code.
+In doing this damaged data can be constructed back into files, photos, etc.

 MicroSD Pinout 2

-Pinout Patterns For Physically Broken MicroSD Card Recovery.
+Pin Layout Patterns For Broken MicroSD Card Recovery

-There are hundreds of circuit layouts inside Micro SD Cards.
-Each layout requires us to develop a new pin-out.
-In fact, proper data extraction requires this.
-This is extremely difficult.
-Once developed, a pinout is used on similar MicroSD’s.
-Physically damaged MicroSD cards aren’t the end of the road.
-Thus, your corrupted data will return.
-In short, eProvided has access to hundreds of pinout solutions.
-Hence, eProvided recovers lost photos when others can’t!
-Each month sees changes to the structure of Micro SD storage.
-In particular, patterns change.
+There are hundreds of types of circuit layouts inside one Micro SD Card.
+Each layout requires us to develop a new pinout for proper data extraction.
+This is an extremely difficult process.
+Once developed a pinout can be used on ALL similar MicroSD’s.
+Damaged MicroSD cards are not the end of the road for your corrupted data. eProvided has access to hundreds of pinout solutions to recover lost photos!
+Each month there are changes to the structure of Micro SD storage devices.
+Patterns can change at any time.
 Recovery of broken SD cards from cracks and snaps is possible.
-In conclusion, call eProvided with questions.
-Toll Free 1.866.857.5950.
+Call eProvided if you have questions.
+You can reach eProvided Toll Free 1.866.857.5950.

-eProvided develops solutions for damaged MicroSD cards.
-Above all, data recovery for MicroSD cards and Monoliths is what we do.
-We’ll release more news in the future!
+eProvided continues to develop solutions for damaged MicroSD cards.
+Find out more, Data recovery for MicroSD cards and Monoliths of any kind.
+We look forward to release more exciting news in the near future!
 Follow this blog to stay on top of current trends with damaged MicroSD cards.
-Data recovery on new monolithic devices is a top priority.
-In detail, we go to extremes to get inside your microSD card and extract the data.
-Thus, let eProvided know how we can help.
+Data recovery on new monolithic devices is always a top priority.
+We go to extreme lengths to get inside your microSD card and extract the data sets.
+Let eProvided know how we can assist you.